-When possible, Dr. Mohammed wants to help newly-diagnosed type 2 diabetics avoid the need for daily medications and self-injections of insulin, which can be a challenge to manage.
+When possible, our primary care providers want to help newly-diagnosed type 2 diabetics avoid the need for daily medications and self-injections of insulin, which can be a challenge to manage.
 For these patients, being consistent in making lifestyle changes and taking medication can often eliminate the need for insulin.
 But when A1C levels are regularly too high, insulin is necessary to bring them down quickly and avoid long-term organ damage.

-Type 2 diabetes can be a lot to manage, including changing your diet, taking up exercise, learning to inject insulin, taking daily medications, controlling blood sugar, and attending regular medical appointments.
+Managing type 2 diabetes can be a lot of work, including changing your diet, taking up exercise, learning to inject insulin, taking daily medications, controlling blood sugar, and attending regular medical appointments.